Yitzhak Melamed: Academic activity

-Melamed is a graduate of Tel Aviv University and attended Yale University from 1990 and 1996.
+Melamed is a graduate of Tel Aviv University and attended Yale University from 1996 to 2005.
 In 2005, he earned his doctorate at Yale with the topic The Metaphysics of Substance and the Metaphysics of Thought in Spinoza.
 He was an assistant professor at the University of Chicago between 2005 and 2008 before becoming an associate professor at Johns Hopkins in 2010, receiving full professorship in 2013.
+As of 2021, he lived in Pikesville, Maryland.

 In 2019 he analyzed two manuscripts of the Korte Verhandeling that were discovered in the mid-nineteenth century.
 The first manuscript was an appendix compiled with the geometrical method of the Spinoza's Ethics, but without providing any definition.
 The second appendix was presented as the earliest known version of the major work of the Dutch philosopher.
 From Spinoza's letters he also ascertained that the earliest editions of the Ethics would have been published under the title of ‘Philosophy’.

+In 2021, Melamed was banned from the Portuguese Synagogue in Amsterdam for his studies on Spinoza's banned works.
+Melamed posted a letter by Rabbi Joseph Serfaty, who represented Amsterdam's Sephardic community, after which the Ma'amad publicly reversed the decision.
+A ban on filming was reinstated when Melamed arrived at the Portuguese Synagogue to film footage of the Ets Haim library inside.

+Personal life

+Melamed was born in Bnei Brak.
+He was raised on the border of the Haredi world, and currently identifies as an observant Jew.

+In March 2001, while attending Yale University, Melamed was arrested for disorderly conduct at a Yale Political Union event, after he shouted questions at the invited speaker, former Knesset member and leader of the radical settlers in Hebron, Elyakim Haetzni.
+Melamed later stated that as a child of two holocaust survivors he was "educated not to stand idle in the face of racism", comparing Haetzni to the Ku Klux Klan and criticising him further for past statements in which Haetzni called for former Israeli prime ministers Shimon Peres and Yitzhak Rabin to be tried for treason due to their signing of the Oslo, peace agreements, with the Palestinians.